 You may best recognize me as a two-time Olympian in the sport of track & field.
-Well, I’m currently transitioning from competitive sport and I’m excited to share my experience and knowledge, now as a coach and mentor!
+Now, as a coach and performance consultant, I am excited to share my experience and knowledge from a decade of competing on the World stage.

 – Jessica Zelinka

 Available for track and field specific event coaching.
 With my background in heptathlon (7 track & field events), this is my greatest passion.
-I have immense knowledge of all the events from great coaches throughout my career and from my experiences in competing in the sport at the international level for over a decade.
+I have an immense understanding of all the events through my working with some of the best coaches in the world throughout my career and from training and competing on the National Team for over a decade.

 Jessica Zelinka is a Canadian heptathlete, and 100m hurdler.
 Her personal best score is 6599 points for the heptathlon.
 She was the gold medalist at the 2007 Pan American Games.
 Zelinka won silver at the 2010 Commonwealth Games and repeated her silver medal at the 2014 Commonwealth Games.
 Zelinka qualified for her first Olympic Games in 2008 (Beijing), where she broke the Canadian record and placed 4th overall.
 Zelinka gave birth to her daughter, Anika in 2009 and returned to training with a new sense of purpose.
 In 2012, at the Olympic Trials, Zelinka broke her Canadian record in the heptathlon and two days later she won the Canadian title in the 100m hurdles.
 At the Olympic Games in London, Zelinka finished 5th in the heptathlon, then proceeded to race 3 rounds of hurdles to qualify for the 100m hurdle final, placing 7th.